Want a one-on-one consultation? Apply here for a starter diagnosis on Instagram Live.

 Yes.
 I have made a gluten-free starter with hand-milled buckwheat flour.
-Oat flour should also work.
+Teff flour also works.
 You can also try commercial gluten-free flour blends.
 Follow the instructions for my standard starter and use buckwheat or other gluten-free flour instead of all-purpose and rye flours.

 Although my buckwheat starter sprang to life, I have not made gluten-free bread with it.
 These gluten-free sourdough bread recipes from Cultures for Health look good.

 Can I make a gluten-free starter with almond flour?

 I don’t think so.
 The bacteria and yeast in a sourdough starter consume the starch in the flours and almonds don’t contain starch.
 You could try making a regular sourdough starter and then use that to make sourdough bread with some almond flour in it.